Zamiell/typescript-faq/README.md

 - `interface` can use `extends`, which allows you to easily create types without repeating yourself. (i.e. `interface B extends A {}`)
 - `type` cannot use `extends`, but it can use `&` to intersect, which is similar. (i.e. `type B = {} & A`)
-- However, using `&` to create an intersection is not exactly the same as extends. (`extends` can only be done with an object type or intersection of object types with statically known members, while intersecting does not have any restrictions.)
+- However, using `&` to create an intersection is not exactly the same as extends:
+  - `extends` can only be done with an object type or intersection of object types with statically known members, while intersecting does not have any restrictions.
+  - But using `extends` creates a flat type.
+Daniel Rosenwasser goes over why this is important [in the official TypeScript wiki](https://github.com/microsoft/TypeScript/wiki/Performance#preferring-interfaces-over-intersections).
-- The main problem though is that using an intersection results in uglier types when mousing over the type. (i.e. `type Foo = { arg1: string } & { arg2: string}` instead of `interface Foo { arg1: string, arg2: string }`)
+  - Besides having worse performance, the other big problem with intersection types is that they are very ugly on mouseover. (i.e. `type Foo = { arg1: string } & { arg2: string}` instead of `interface Foo { arg1: string, arg2: string }`)

 ### 2) `implements` - ✔️ `interface` wins